|

 A. To work on smashing.
 The stroke is very similar to lobbing with

-exception that you use your wrist to press the shuttle down lower and
+the exception that you use your wrist to press the shuttle down lower

-your body need to bending down to the front (as if you are
+your body need to bend down to the front (as if you

 starting to sprint).
 Your racket will need to follow through right to